ninakali/ninakali.github.io/notes/win2/index.md

 <p class="imgdesc">Calendar and Cardfile are more useful than they might seem.</p>

 ![win2live/08_control.png](win2live/08_control.png)
 <p class="imgdesc">Control panel allows to create your own <a href="http://yo90s.com/windows-hotdog-stand-theme/">Hot Dog Stand</a> interface, if you want.
+Contrary to the urban legend started by Microsoft, it is *not* the first version of Control Panel.
 </p>

 ![win2live/09_terminal.png](win2live/09_terminal.png)